karmaniverous/metastructure-template/README.md

 - **_DRY up your code base._** Because close doesn't count.

-Metastructure leverages the tools you already use to do the things you already do... just faster, smaller, and safer.
+**Metastructure** leverages the tools you already use to do the things you already do... just faster, smaller, and safer.

 ---

-This repository is template for an enterprise-grade AWS infrastructure that follows the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected) and leverages the capabilities of Metastructure.
+This repository is template for an enterprise-grade AWS infrastructure that follows the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected) and leverages the capabilities of **Metastructure**.

 In its current state, this template generates the following assets: